 With the rise of solid-state drives, hard drives are being slowly phased out of the market due to their slower speed and reliability issues.
 However, there are still some areas where hard drives are practically irreplaceable.
-If you want lots of storage for your computer and do not want to pay exorbitant prices for a high-capacity SSD, then a hard drive is definitely going to be the storage device that you want.
+If you want lots of storage for your computer and do not want to pay exorbitant prices for a high-capacity SSD, then a hard drive is definitely going to be the storage device that you need.
 They are also still an integral part of many server and datacenter applications, so it is safe to assume that hard drives still have a bit of life ahead of them.

 Layering of Drives

 Many advancements have also been made to improve the speed of hard drives.
 Manufacturers designed and released Solid State Hard Drives or SSHDs which were basically the combination of a standard hard drive with a tiny SSD acting as a cache.
-SSHDs never really took off due to their relatively poor performance and worse value, but the idea of combining an SSD with an HDD stuck around.
-Years later, Intel and AMD came out with techniques known as Intel Optane and AMD StoreMI that serve the same purpose.
+SSHDs never really took off due to their relatively poor performance and even worse value, but the idea of combining an SSD with an HDD has stuck around.
+Years later, Intel and AMD came out with techniques known as Intel Optane and AMD StoreMI which serve the same purpose.
 These methods allow the use of a smaller, faster SSD as a cache for a larger, slower hard drive, thereby accelerating the mechanical drive’s speed.

-Within this procedure, users can “layer” different storage drives with one another and set an order of priority for them, which can let the system know which drives should hold the frequently accessed programs and files.
+Within this procedure, users can “layer” different storage drives with one another and set an order of priority for them, which can let the system know which drives should hold frequently accessed programs and files.
 However, combining an SSD with a hard drive also raises a different question.
 Lots of users are troubled by the choice between AHCI and RAID configurations for their storage devices.
 Before we choose the optimal configuration for your setup, we need to understand what AHCI and RAID actually are.

 Overview of AHCI

-The AHCI specification is best suited to software designers and hardware designers alike.
+The AHCI specification is suited to software designers and hardware designers alike.
 AHCI mode provides a standard method to program the AHCI/SATA adapters which are intended for those hardware component designers and system builders etc. Newer Windows versions such as Windows 10 require AHCI mode to be enabled before system installation if you want to install the OS on an SSD.
 If you fail to turn on AHCI in that configuration, then the computer will fail to boot with a BSOD error.
 AHCI is basically a mode of operation that allows the usage of more advanced features inherent in the SATA protocol.